Norwegian Air Shuttle: 2002–2009: Emergence as a low-cost carrier

 On 7 January 2002, NAS took over the route from Stavanger to Newcastle, flying two round trips per day; this was the first route on which the airline did not wet lease the aircraft to Braathens, but operated the route in its own right.
 After Braathens was bought by Scandinavian Airlines System (SAS) in November 2001, all contracts that Norwegian had with Braathens for the routes on the Norwegian west coast were cancelled by SAS, as it wanted its subsidiary SAS Commuter to take the routes over.
 NAS had an 18-month cancellation period in its contract with Braathens; however, this was not respected by SAS - the contracts were terminated without notice.
 Following the purchase of Braathens by SAS, and the subsequent termination of its contracts, NAS announced in April 2002 that it would start domestic scheduled services as a low-cost carrier on the busiest routes.
 From 1 September 2002, the airline re-branded as Norwegian.

 The airline opened its second hub at Warsaw Frederic Chopin Airport in Poland, flying to Central European destinations.
 There were two Boeing 737 operating from Warsaw.
 (The base was closed in 2010.)
 Norwegian announced on 24 April 2007 that it had bought 100% of the Swedish low-cost airline FlyNordic from Finnair plc, becoming the largest low-cost airline in Scandinavia.
 As payment for the shares in FlyNordic, Finnair received a 5% share stake in Norwegian.

+Norwegian's early success was based on very low cost tickets compared to tickets from other airlines in the same region e.g. SAS.
+The fleet consisted of rather old Boeing 737-300s, an aircraft type introduced already in 1984, which meant that Norwegian's planes were 10-20 years old.
 On 30 August 2007, Norwegian ordered 42 new Boeing 737-800 aircraft, with options for 42 more, an order worth US$3.1 billion.
 This order was later increased by six aircraft in November 2009.
 In July 2010 15 of the options were converted to orders, and in June 2011 15 more options were converted, bringing the total order of new, owned 737-800s to 78 aircraft with 12 remaining options.
 Additionally, Norwegian introduced leased Boeing 737-800 aircraft into the fleet.
 The first leased 737-800 arrived at Oslo Airport, Gardermoen, Norway, on 26 January 2008.

 In April 2010, Norwegian started flights from Oslo-Gardermoen and Stockholm to Helsinki-Vantaa Airport.
 During early 2011, Norwegian had three aircraft stationed in Helsinki, and introduced domestic flights to Oulu Airport and Rovaniemi Airport on 31 March 2011.
 In May, flights to nine additional international destinations began.